chobbledotcom/nix-chromium-webapps/README.md

 ## Icons

-Icons are passed as paths and automatically installed to `~/.local/share/icons/hicolor/scalable/apps/` using the XDG icon theme system.
+Icons are passed as paths and automatically converted to PNG at multiple sizes (16, 24, 32, 48, 64, 96, 128, 256, 512) and installed to the XDG icon theme system.
+SVG icons are rendered with transparent backgrounds preserved.
 Desktop environments will automatically find and display them.

 ## Data Storage